Full-Time and Exempt Employee

 - Experience working in a non-profit, public interest, or public relations setting

 - Deep roots in the disability community with knowledge and experience in the independent living and self-advocacy movements

-- Three to five years’ experience as a practicing attorney
+- Zero to five years’ experience as a practicing attorney

 Abilities Specific to the Position